NuHepMC/Spec/README.md

 * type: Implementation defined, name: "NuHepMC.Provenance.RNGState"
   * This might be a single seed number used for RNG initialization, or a more complicated description of the initialized RNG state.

+#### G.S.2 Complete Status Metadata

+While [G.R.5](gr5-vertex-status-metadata) and [G.R.6](gr6-particle-status-metadata) explicitly do not require implementations to emit metadata for standard status codes defined in the HepMC3 standard, it is suggested that the complete list of status codes used by an implementation are included in the `NuHepMC.VertexStatusInfo` and `NuHepMC.ParticleStatusInfo` attributes.

 ## Event Metadata

 This section describes RCs for instances of `HepMC3::GenEvent`.